Brantly B.2B

 Improvements to the basic design eventually led to the B.2B, which introduced a new cockpit canopy and other minor changes.
 The B2B was trialled by both the US Army and the British Army as a possible training aircraft, but its lasting claim to fame was a role in the James Bond movie 'You Only Live Twice', when an all-black B.2B was used to fly the chief villain to his secret hideaway inside a volcano somewhere in the Japanese archipelago.

 Some 500, B.2 and B.2B helicopters had been produced and a number are still operational in the USA, Canada, China and the UK.
 The Museum has two B.2Bs on display G-OAPR / N228OU and G-ATFG.
-G-OAPR is in airworthy condition and has been used for flight demonstrations and other special events, at The Museum and in the neighbouring locality, for many years.
+This one G-OAPR is owned by Elfan ap Rees the Founder of The Helicopter Museum and was until recently in airworthy condition.
+It was used for many years for flight demonstrations and special events at the Museum and around Weston-super-Mare including the annual Helidays events on the beach lawns.

 Performance: